Emre Guler

-Emre Guler (Turkish: Emre Güler; born 19 January 1998) is a international rugby league footballer who plays as a for the St George Illawarra Dragons in the National Rugby League (NRL).
+Emre Guler (Turkish: Emre Güler; born 19 January 1998) is a international rugby league footballer who plays as a for the Wakefield Trinity in the Super League.

+On 4 June 2026, it was announced that Guler had signed a three-year contract with Super League club Wakefield Trinity, effective from the 2027 season.
+Guler will join Wakefield's current squad, which includes Tray Lolesio, Caleb Hamlin-Uele, Ky Rodwell, Caius Fa'atili and Captain Mike McMeeken.

 Background

 Guler was born in Sydney, New South Wales, Australia, and is of Turkish descent.

 He played his junior rugby league for the Mascot Jets.

 Playing career

 2017

 In 2017, Guler represented the NSW Under 20s and the Junior Kangaroos.

 2018

 In round 23 of the 2018 NRL season, Guler made his first grade debut for Canberra against the Sydney Roosters at Canberra Stadium.

 2019

 Guler made 11 appearances for Canberra in the 2019 NRL season as the club reached the grand final for the first time in 25 years.
 Guler played from the bench in the club's 2019 NRL Grand Final defeat against the Sydney Roosters at Stadium Australia.

 On 7 October 2019, Guler was named on the bench for the U23 Junior Australian side.